OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

     }
 ```

-Now we can request the saved item from the keychain. keychain services will present the authentication dialog to the user and return data or nil depending on whether a suitable fingerprint was provided or not.
+Now we can request the saved item from the keychain.
+Keychain services will present the authentication dialog to the user and return data or nil depending on whether a suitable fingerprint was provided or not.

 ##### Swift